 Need help picking a formula that won’t strip your skin?
-Right now we’re loving the Garnier Green Labs Amino-Berry Ultra Soothing Cream Cleanser because it effectively removes dirt, impurities and makeup while hydrating and softening the skin so you feel refreshed.
+Consider the Garnier Green Labs Amino-Berry Ultra Soothing Cream Cleanser — it effectively removes dirt, impurities and makeup while hydrating and softening the skin so you feel refreshed.

 STEP 2: Wash Your Hands